 - Has "aggregator functionality indication" in its profile registered to the NRF.
 This parameter indicates that it is a Central/Aggregator NWDAF.

-- Include "aggregation analytics metadata request" indication in the Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe request message sent to other NWDAFs requesting additionally to provide aggregation analytics metadata related to the produced Output Analytics.
+- May include "aggregation analytics metadata request" indication in the Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe request message sent to other NWDAFs requesting the other NWDAFs to additionally provide aggregation analytics metadata related to the produced Output Analytics, if required by Central/Aggregator NWDAF for the aggregation of the Analytic IDs in question.

 NOTE 2: It is assumed that per Analytics ID at least one Central/Aggregator NWDAF exists which is covering the entire PLMN.
 This is to ensure that there is at least one NWDAF in the PLMN that can provide the Output Analytics for a particular Analytics ID for any requested Area of Interest.

-- Central/Aggregator NWDAF may also support providing additional information referred to as "aggregation analytics metadata" as Central/Aggregator NWDAF may also be an Analytics provider to another Central/Aggregator NWDAF.
+- Central/Aggregator NWDAF may also support providing additional information referred to as "aggregation analytics metadata" as the Central/Aggregator NWDAF may also be an Analytics provider to another Central/Aggregator NWDAF.

 NRF: